breez/breez-sdk-liquid-docs/src/notifications/changing_strings.md

 ## iOS

-In the `Info.plist` file of the `NotificationService` target, add the key/value:
+In the `Info.plist` file of the `NotificationService` target, add the key/value pair:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>